Home » Recipes » Creamy Roasted Garlic Cauliflower Chickpea Soup

 More Must-Try Vegan Soup Recipes

-Once you've mastered this creamy roasted garlic cauliflower chickpea soup, add these plant-based recipes to your list next:
+Once you've mastered this creamy roasted garlic cauliflower chickpea soup, add these other soup recipes to your list next:

-Remove from heat and serve immediately into prepared bowl(s) and top with bacon or dried parsley, if desired.
+Remove from heat and serve immediately into prepared bowl(s), top with roasted cauliflower, chickpeas, and a sprinkle of parsley, if desired.

 Tips & Tricks